-Even though PCOS is common among people born with ovaries, physicians may not immediately recognize the symptoms as being indicative of PCOS – so the syndrome often goes undiagnosed until later in life.
+Note: While PCOS is common among people born with ovaries, physicians may not immediately recognize its symptoms or consider how each patient presents – leading to the syndrome often going undiagnosed until later in life.

-Unlike many other syndromes and diseases, with PCOS, you can make a noticeable difference with lifestyle modifications.
-Things like exercise, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.
+Unlike many other syndromes and conditions, with PCOS, you can make a significant positive difference with lifestyle modifications.
+Things like exercise, medication, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.

 If you or your partner think that you might have PCOS, please speak to a doctor before making any lifestyle changes or taking any supplements.
 Click the button below to schedule a consultation with one of our physicians.

 Is PCOS more common in the LGBTQ+ community?

 It seems that members of the LGBTQ+ community are more likely to face the challenges of PCOS than their straight counterparts.
 According to Dr. Rina Agrawal’s study of 618 patients, "Initial results are also suggestive of a significantly greater hyperandrogenism in lesbian women compared with heterosexual women."

 Understandably, there has been pushback from the LGBTQ+ community on the implications of these findings, as it seems that these studies might lead people to believe that being gay is linked to, or caused by, PCOS.

 Author (and PCOS patient) Lauren Strapagiel asks, "Why is science so obsessed with trying to find the cause of queerness?"